magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 ### curl command {#curl}
 Next, use a `curl` command to verify X-Magento-Tags exist and additional header information.
 The command format differs for Staging and Production.

-For more information on these commands, you bypass Fastly when you inject `-H "host:URL"`, replace with origin to connecting location (CNAME informatin from your OneDrive Spreadsheet), `-k` ignores SSL, and `-v` provides verbose responses.
+For more information on these commands, you bypass Fastly when you inject `-H "host:URL"`, replace with origin to connecting location (CNAME information from your OneDrive Spreadsheet), `-k` ignores SSL, and `-v` provides verbose responses.
 If headers display correctly, check the live site and verify headers again.

 * If header issues occur when directly hitting the origin servers bypassing Fastly, you may have issues in your code, with extensions, or with the infrastructure.
 * If you encounter no errors directly hitting the origin servers, but headers are missing hitting the live domain through Fastly, you may have Fastly errors.